-Students may also seek academic advice from deans during open hours, sign up for a Faculty Advising Fellow meal of lively discussion between faculty and students together, talk with the faculty of their courses, or identify a dean with knowledge about a specific topic.
+Students may also seek academic advice from deans during open hours, sign up for a Faculty Advising Fellow meal of lively discussion between faculty and students, talk with the faculty of their courses, or identify a dean with knowledge about a specific topic.

 First-year students' academic experiences are supported by a residential system that facilitates their transition to campus.
 Students live in communities of 40 to 80 first-year students, along with several peer counselors who offer on-the-ground information about everything from classes to campus resources to local bike paths.

 Juniors are often pre-occupied with the question of what they will do after college.
+We hope that students have developed relationships with other faculty and advisors as well by this time; perhaps they have retained contact with their advisor from their first two years.
 Their advisors, other faculty, and the academic deans can be helpful sources of information on such questions.
 Students can also seek guidance from the advisors in CareerLab, who can help students develop their own plan for exploring the professions.